SamGinzburg/VectorVisor/readme.md

 # VectorVisor

 GPU programming models offer a level of abstraction that is either too low-level (e.g., OpenCL, CUDA) or too high-level (e.g., TensorFlow, Halide), depending on the language.
-Not all appli- cations fit into either category, resulting in lost opportunities for GPU acceleration.
+Not all applications fit into either category, resulting in lost opportunities for GPU acceleration.

 VectorVisor is a vectorized binary translator which remedies this issue by taking in existing single-threaded WebAssembly programs and running many copies of them using a GPU.
 Unlike OpenCL or CUDA programs, we provide support for system calls and a CPU-like flat memory model.
 While less efficient than manual translation, this approach substantially reduces the barrier to accelerating throughput-oriented workloads using GPUs, ultimately improving the throughput of applications that would otherwise run on CPUs.